Music Foundation Model as Generic Booster for Music Downstream Tasks: Music Transcription

-We trained the following models that have different inputs: (1) spectrogram only, (2) spectrogram and the top layer of the \mfm features, (3) spectrogram and the middle layer of the \mfm features, (4) spectrogram and both the top and middle layer of tthe \mfm features, (5) spectrogram and the \musicgenl features, and (6) spectrogram and the \musicgens features, the same as the experiment described in \ref{sec: app_amt_linear_piano}.
+We trained the following models that have different inputs: (1) spectrogram only, (2) spectrogram and the top layer of the \mfm features, (3) spectrogram and the middle layer of the \mfm features, (4) spectrogram and both the top and middle layer of tthe \mfm features, (5) spectrogram and the \musicgenl features, (6) spectrogram and the \musicgens features, and (7) spectrogram and the Jukebox features, the same as the experiment described in \ref{sec: app_amt_linear_piano}.
 We trained the models for 50 epochs on one A100 GPU.
 For the other conditions, we followed~\citep{toyama2023}.
-To confirm if the \mfm and \musicgen features are useful when there are less training data, we train the models using 100, 50, 25, and 10\% of training data.
+To confirm if these features are useful when there are less training data, we train the models using 100, 50, 25, and 10\% of training data.
 We chose the checkpoint with the highest F1 score in the validation split for further evaluation.

 Figure~\ref{fig:amt_loss_curve_hft} shows the loss curves of training and validation.
-The models using the \mfm or \musicgen features reached a lower loss value at an earlier epoch compared with the baseline model using the spectrogram only as input.
+The models using the \mfm, \musicgen or Jukebox features reached a lower loss value at an earlier epoch compared with the baseline model using the spectrogram only as input.
 Table~\ref{tab:amt_result_hft_full} lists the scores on the test set of MAPS.
-When all the training data were available, the models using the \mfm and \musicgen features, except the model using the \musicgenl features outperformed the baseline.
-When the models were trained with scarce data, the performance of the models using the \mfm and \musicgen features was superior to that of the model using the spectrogram only.
+When all the training data were available, the models using the \mfm, \musicgen, and Jukebox features, except the model using the \musicgenl features outperformed the baseline.
+When the models were trained with scarce data, the performance of the models using the \mfm, \musicgen, and Jukebox features was superior to that of the model using the spectrogram only.
 When the training data size was 50 and 25\%, the performance of the models using the \mfm features was still comparable to the baseline model trained with 100\% data.